liberland/laws/drafting/drafts/delict-law.md

 #### Article 3: Liability of the Perpetrator
 1. Liability for a Delict requires culpability.
-2. Negligence suffices as culpability, unless the law explicitly states that intentional culpability is required.
+2. Negligence suffices as culpability unless the law explicitly states that intentional culpability is required.

 #### Article 4: Intentional culpability
 An offense is committed intentionally if the perpetrator: